-How to survive your first conferenceon 30 October 2019 for Tech Professionals
+How to survive your first conferenceon 30 October 2021 for Professionals

 So, you’ve got your first-ever conference booked?
 That’s cool.
 Conferences can be fun, exhilarating, and rewarding.
 Best of all, they give you the opportunity to network and form connections (and even friendships) that can last a lifetime.